How Do Employers Know Whether to Enact Furloughs or Layoffs?

 You cannot require your employees to wait for the furlough to end; They can find a new job.
 As you are not paying them, your workers can also receive unemployment payments until employed again, either by your or another employer.

 Another situation in which a furlough makes sense is when there is a temporary disruption in business.
-For instance, with the COVID-19 shutdowns, many companies are expecting that their closures will be brief and have furloughed employees rather than terminating them.
+For instance, with many businesses shutting down in 2020, the expectations were that that the closures would be brief and employees would be furloughed rather than terminated.
 There are several other examples of why a furlough may be a more ideal option:

 - You need flexibility—A furlough can last for any period, although exempt employees must be furloughed in full week increments, or you have to pay them for the entire week.
 But, if you need a two week shut down, a furlough makes a lot more sense.